TheNuSan/Lev4k/README.md

 Warning: this tool is not stable but made to be hacked around while making each intro It has been used for all my 4k intros, but this is a fresh start so you will only find:
 - Default sample with basic raymarching + postprocess + shader sound (main branch)
+- LastFrameBuffer branch: give you access to last frame so you can do feedback effects
 - Primordial Awakening (Revision 2023) https://www.pouet.net/prod.php?which=94122 (separate branch)

 ## Added Features